isoaxe/cors-server/railway/README.md

 # `IMPORTANT NOTICE`

-### The monthly allowance that comes with the free tier of Railway does not appear to last the entire month.
-Therefore there will be downtime for a few days each month if used continually.
+### There is a 500 hour monthly allowance with the free tier on Railway.
+This equates to about 21 days is used continually.
+The server will be down for the remainder of the month.

 ## Implementation using Railway